dzjxzyd/UniDL4BioPep/README.md

 ### The implementation of the paper  [Du, Z., Ding, X., Xu, Y., & Li, Y. (2023).UniDL4BioPep: a universal deep learning architecture for binary classification in peptide bioactivity.
 Briefings in Bioinformatics, bbad135.](https://www.researchgate.net/publication/369832351_UniDL4BioPep_a_universal_deep_learning_architecture_for_binary_classification_in_peptide_bioactivity)
 Updates: Xingjian Ding release the PyTorch version of UniDL4BioPep-ASL (https://github.com/David-Dingle/UniDL4BioPep_ASL_PyTorch)].
 This methods employed another loss function (asymmetric loss function, modified version of Focal loss function), which have the ability to conduct tunning both positive and negative sides at the same time.

+2023-05-07 updates: we add a new-designed template (GPU_UniDL4BioPep_template_for_other_bioactivity.ipynb).
+It can automically recogonize your GPU if available and use your GPU for peptide embeddings and model fitting acceleration.
+Also, add a section for the fasta.format file transformation to csv files.

 Updates:  We add an advanced version (UniDL4BioPep-FL) employing focal loss function for imbalanced dataset and a template for your usage (UniDL4BioPep_FL_template_for_other_bioactivity.ipynb).

 Usage of UniDL4BioPep-FL: Please selelct your minority group as positive group (labeled as 1) and majority group as negative group (labeled as 0); suggestions for hyparameter tunning: gamma(0,1,2,3,4,5) and pos_weight (,0.1,0.2,...1.0) or no need to speficfy pos_weight.